 The Urban-Brookings Tax Policy Center distributes the burden of an excise tax when income is earned, taking into account the “offset” and the relative price effect.
 The US Department of the Treasury’s Office of Tax Analysis, as described in Cronin (1999), distributes excise taxes in the same manner.
 The Joint Committee on Taxation and the Congressional Budget Office, however, distribute the entire burden of excises in proportion to consumption of the taxed goods and services.

-While the share of federal excise tax paid rises with incomes, federal excises are a regressive tax as the average federal excise tax rate (the excise tax burden as a percentage of pre-tax income) declines as income rises.
-The average tax rate falls from 1.0 percent in the bottom quintile, to 0.6 in highest quintile, and to 0.4 percent of income in the top 1 percent.
+While the share of federal excise tax paid rises with incomes, federal excises are regressive as the average federal excise tax rate (the excise tax burden as a percentage of pre-tax income) declines as income rises.
+The average tax rate falls from 1.5 percent in the bottom quintile, to 0.5 in highest quintile, and to 0.3 percent of income in the top 1 percent.
 (Each quintile contains 20 percent of the population, ranked by income.)
-Federal excise taxes are nearly one-third of the total federal taxes burden (including individual and corporate income taxes, payroll taxes, the estate tax, and excise taxes) in the bottom quintile and 11.6 percent in the second income quintile.
+Federal excise taxes are over 40 percent of the total federal tax burden (including individual and corporate income taxes, payroll taxes, the estate tax, and excise taxes) in the bottom quintile and over 12 percent in the second income quintile (table 1).

-Federal excise tax revenues totaled $93.4 billion in fiscal year 2014, or 3.1 percent of federal tax receipts.
-Five categories of excise taxes—highway, tobacco, air travel, health, and alcohol—accounted for 94 percent of total excise tax receipts in that year.
+Federal excise tax revenues totaled $98.3 billion in fiscal year 2015, or 3.0 percent of federal tax revenues.
+Five categories of excise taxes—highway, tobacco, air travel, health, and alcohol—accounted for about 90 percent of total excise tax receipts in that year.

-The distributional burden varies somewhat across the different categories of excise taxes (Table 2).
+The distributional burden varies somewhat across the different categories of excise taxes (table 2).
 The most noticeable is the tobacco excise tax, for which the share of tax paid is nearly constant across income quintiles.
-The bottom quintile pays 18.2 percent of tobacco taxes (compared to about 4 percent of other excises), while the top quintile pays just 26.2 percent (compared to 45-50 percent of other excises).
-Tobacco taxes are the most regressive of the major federal excise taxes.
+The bottom quintile pays 18.4 percent of tobacco taxes and 23.7 percent of penalties under the Affordable Care Act (ACA) (compared to 4 to 5 percent of other excises), while the top quintile pays just 26.3 percent of tobacco taxes and 18.8 percent of ACA penalties (compared to about 45 to 50 percent of other excises).
+Tobacco taxes and ACA penalties are the most regressive of the major federal excise taxes.
 The remaining categories vary only modestly.
-Excise taxes on air travel are tilted the most toward higher income households, with 53 percent of the tax paid by households in the top income quintile.
+Excise taxes on air travel are tilted the most toward higher income households, with 52.4 percent of these excises paid by households in the top income quintile.